harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 On *Windows* you can install it using *chocolatey* by executing `choco install terraform`.

-The installation can be verified by executing the `terraform` command. *Terraform* should now show all available `subcommands`
+The installation can be verified by executing the `terraform` command. *Terraform* should now show all available `subcommands`.

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-setup-verification.png"
 title="A working Terraform installation" caption="A working Terraform installation" width="90%" %}

 ### Terraform Extension for Code

 There is an extension for *Visual Studio Code* called [Terraform (by Mikael Olenfalk)](https://github.com/mauve/vscode-terraform.git){:target="_blank"}.
-Once installed Code is able to do *syntax highlighting*, *code completion*, *IntelliSense* and on top of that you can drill through your resouce graph using a nice visual tree.
+Once installed Code can do *syntax highlighting*, *code completion*, *IntelliSense* and on top of that you can drill through your resource graph using a nice visual tree.

 ## DataTypes in HCL

-The introduction already mentioned that *HashiCorp Configuration Language (HCL)* is a fairly simple language.
+The introduction already mentioned that *HashiCorp Configuration Language (HCL)* is a relatively simple language.
 This simplicity continues when we dive deeper in *HCL DataTypes*.
-Currently *HCL* knows four different datatypes which you'll use to craft you scripts.
+Currently *HCL* knows four different data types which you'll use to craft your scripts.

 ### Booleans

 A `boolean` in *HCL* must have a value.
-The value can either be `true` or `false`. *HCL* has no **native** support for booleans, instead it converts every `string` into a `boolean` if possible.
+The value can either be `true` or `false`. *HCL* has no **native** support for booleans; instead, it converts every `string` into a `boolean` if possible.

 ```hcl
 variable "storace_account_enable_firewall" {